Disney World Tips and Tricks

-- Disney World resorts typically give their Guests folders with Bounceback offers and promotions.
+- Disney World resorts typically give their Guests a folder with BounceBack offers and promotions.
 Use these discounts when booking your next Disney trip.

 - Uber is cheaper than using a local taxi service.

-- Save money by staying at a Moderate Resort when free dining is offered.
-You will pay the lowest rates on your stay.
+- Save money by staying at Disney Moderate Resorts when free dining is offered.
+You will pay the lowest rates for your stay.
 Visit during a less crowded time, and get free dining.

 - Minimize costs by sharing Quick Service meals.
 You may also do this with your Disney Dining Plan Quick Service credits.

-- Consider purchasing park tickets well in advance of your trip.
-Since Disney raises admission prices once or twice each year, purchasing your tickets months in advance can lock in the current admission prices.
+- Consider purchasing your theme park tickets well in advance of your trip.
+Since Disney raises admission prices once or twice yearly, purchasing your tickets months in advance can lock in the current prices.

 Disney offers amazing dining options.
-Here are a few Disney World dining tips and tricks to help you capture that Disney dining magic.
+Here are a few Disney World tips and tricks for dining to help you capture that Disney dining magic.

 - Advanced Disney Dining reservations begin 180 days in advance for all Disney Guests.
 Online booking begins at 6 am EST, while phone reservations start at 7 am EST. If you are booking online, we recommend setting up your My Disney Experience prior to the 6 am start time (to speed up the process).
-(See MagicGuides crowd Calendar for specific times).
+(See our Disney crowd calendar for specific times).